browserengineering/book/book/layout.md

 next: styles
 ...

-In the [last post](html.md), we modified out web browser to parse HTML into a tree, and to do layout directly on that tree.
+Our browser now does layout from the element tree.
 However, until now, layout has been a pretty unstructured process, with each tag just directly modifying state like the current *x* and *y* position or whether text is bold and italic.
-That\'s an appropriate way to lay out text, but real web browsers also lay out other kinds of content.
-In this post, we\'ll extend our browser to lay out paragraphs and headings correctly.
+That\'s an appropriate way to lay out text, but isn't enough to handle borders.

 Inline layout
 =============